 Repeat these steps for each of your target items, adjusting the item ID within the Filter Array action and the expression for the Compose action.

 The flow in this example looks like this after adding the remaining items:

 Finally, add the Insert a row action which is available for SQL Server.
 Select your table and input fields should appear for all of the available columns.

 Work through each input and select the relevant response from the available Dynamic content:

 You can now save the flow and turn it on to continually populate your table with item responses.
 Here’s the final result from this example:

-This guide walks you through configuring a flow that will insert a single SQL row per audit.
-Heavy usage where many thousands of audits are created daily can result in performance bottlenecks and delayed row insertion.
+This guide walks you through configuring a flow that will insert a single SQL row per inspection.
+Heavy usage where many thousands of inspections are created daily can result in performance bottlenecks and delayed row insertion.

 The number of rows created per second will be largely dependant on a number of different factors.
 These include but are not limited to the number of loop iterations and HTTP requests the Microsoft Flow platform handles.

 Microsoft Flow provides some information on the platform’s limits here.